 - Devising appropriate coping strategies to account for known trigger scenarios

-With as much detail as possible, the aftercare plan is usually prepared and peer-reviewed, to assess how realistic and achievable it is, by the person in recovery.
+- With as much detail as possible, the aftercare plan is usually prepared and peer-reviewed to assess how realistic and achievable the person in recovery is.

-Multiple factors can determine the length of stay in a residential rehab clinic.
-These are assessed by the admissions team in that clinic, however, will typically include:
+Multiple factors can determine the length of stay in a residential clinic rehab.
+The admissions team assesses these in that clinic.

 - Previous use of other addictive substances